Stonepeople/FSwD/README.md

 -   -   If you just want to read about pivot tables [this pdf](https://github.com/Stonepeople/FSiD/blob/main/PIVOT%20TABLES.pdf) is all you need

 -   [Spreadsheets for journalists](https://github.com/Stonepeople/FSiD/blob/main/SPREADSHEETS%20FOR%20JOURNALISTS%20HANDOUT.pdf) is the
-    handout I wrote for a one-day course covering everything we now do in the 4 online sessions of Finding Stories in Data
+    handout I wrote for a one-day course covering everything we now do in the 4 online sessions of Finding Stories with Data

 **Module 2**